galaxyproject/total-perspective-vortex/docs/topics/concepts.rst

 Object types
 ============

-Conceptually, Vortex consists of the following types of objects.
+Conceptually, TPV consists of the following types of objects.

-1. Entities - An entity is anything that will be considered for scheduling by vortex.
+1. Entities - An entity is anything that will be considered for scheduling by TPV.
 Entities include Tools, Users, Groups, Rules and Destinations.
 All entities have some common properties (id, cores, mem, env, params, scheduling tags).